 The Forest of Valbonne

 A charming bucolic hike as you meander through the Valbonne forest en route to the impressive site of the Carthusian monastery.
-Enjoy its majestic aura, take the free tour of the site, and perhaps a short botanical walk around its perimeter.
+Enjoy its majestic aura, take the tour of the site (fees not included), and perhaps a short and free botanical walk around its perimeter.

-Collection late afternoon and transfer to La Roque.
+Collection late afternoon and transfer back to Aigueze.
+Second night in Aigueze.

 Valbonne to La Roque